mpolimeno/sdsu-sage-tutorial-git/sagecalc.rst

 	:width: 500px
 	:height: 500px

-Sage handles 3d plotting a bit differently than what we have seen thus far.
+SageMath handles 3d plotting a bit differently than what we have seen thus far.
 It uses a program named jmol to generate interactive plots.
-So instead of just a static picture we will see either a window like pictured above or, if you are using Sage's notebook interface, a java applet in your browser's window.
+So instead of just a static picture we will see either a window like pictured above or, if you are using SageMath's notebook interface, a java applet in your browser's window.

-One nice thing about the way that Sage does this is that you can rotate your plot by just clicking on the surface and dragging it in the direction in which you would like for it to rotate.
+One nice thing about the way that SageMath does this is that you can rotate your plot by just clicking on the surface and dragging it in the direction in which you would like for it to rotate.
 Zooming in/out can also be done by using your mouse's wheel button (or two-finger vertical swipe on a mac).
 Once you have rotated and zoomed the plot to your liking, you can save the plot as a file.
 Do this by right-clicking anywhere in the window/applet and selecting save, then png-image as pictured below

 .. image:: pics/3d-plot-2.png
 	:alt: Saving a 3d plot to a file in Jmol